Mazino-Urek/nowshed-imran/README.md

 - 👋 Hi, I’m @nowshed-imran
 - 👀 I’m interested in ...
 Data Science
 - 🌱 I’m currently learning ...
-R and SQL
+R and Python
 - 💞️ I’m looking to collaborate on ...
 Open Source  Projects
-- 📫 How to reach me ... now.im.627@gmail.com
+- 📫 How to reach me ... nowshed.imran at gmail.com